-Megyn Kelly Fired By NBC Rumors Spread Across Social Media [Fact-Checking]
+Megyn Kelly Not Fired By NBC As Rumors Spread Across Social Media [Debunked]

 — snopes.com (@snopes) March 10, 2017

-As NBC has announced, Megyn Kelly will anchor a 1-hour morning program, host a daily talk show, and helm a Sunday evening news magazine.
+As NBC has announced, Megyn Kelly will anchor a one-hour morning program, host a daily talk show, and helm a Sunday evening news magazine.
 She’ll also cover breaking news and political events.

 “As part of the multi-year agreement, Kelly will also anchor a new Sunday evening news magazine show and will become an important contributor to NBC’s breaking news coverage as well as the network’s political and special events coverage.”